MariaKorshunova/42_FdF/README.md

 ## Step 5.
 Draw map in 2d-representation

-- [ ] Define zoom depending on map size
+- [X] Define zoom depending on map size
+- [X] Fixed segmentation fault in case out-of-bounds image
-- [ ] Define center of map depend on image
+- [X] Align map to the center of image
 - [X] Connect map points (x, y) with lines

 The loop algorithm for connectiom points: